instructure/instructure-ui/packages/ui-codemods/README.md

 ## @instructure/ui-codemods

-The instructure-ui codemods should make it easier to deal with API changes when upgrading.
+The instructure-ui codemods should make it easier to deal with API changes when upgrading instructure-ui libraries.

 [![npm][npm]][npm-url]
 [![build-status][build-status]][build-status-url]